I'd like to improve the quality of my unstructured data, what products exist which will allow me to do this?

 These products were ranked using the same criteria across capability fit, reliability, usability, ecosystem fit, differentiation, and evidence.

-The final order reflects which products handle the most common unstructured data quality needs with the fewest tradeoffs.
+The final order reflects which products improve unstructured data quality for the most common enterprise needs.

-Which product is best for PDFs, policies, and transcripts?
+Which product is best for scanned PDFs and forms?

-What is the main difference between Senso.ai and Databricks?
+What are the main differences between Senso.ai and Glean?

-Senso.ai is stronger for knowledge governance, citation accuracy, and grounded AI answers.
+Senso.ai is stronger for knowledge governance, citation accuracy, and auditability.

-If you want a starting point, Senso.ai offers a free audit with no integration and no commitment.
+If you want to see how your raw sources hold up today, Senso.ai offers a free audit with no integration required.